Sharvarigit11/my_hr_dasboard/README.md

 # my_hr_dasboard
-Data about employees who work and attrition in company.
+ The HR Analytics dashboard is created by using Power Bi tool ,here are the work and attrition of employees is mentioned.